Characters: The Order of the Stick: Others

 - We Meet Again: "General Tarquin, we meet again!"

 "Getting the heck out of here, aye!
 Aft propellers to full!"
+Race:

-Class: Unknown (possibly Rogue)
+Unknown (possibly Rogue) Alignment:

-Alignment: Unknown (probably Chaotic Neutral)
+Unknown (probably Chaotic Neutral

-Pilot of Julio Scoundrél's Cool Airship Mechane
+Pilot and first mate of Julio Scoundrél's Cool Airship Mechane

 "—then Teri, you double back and refit the peanut bowls on all the tables where the number of guests is a prime number.
 Any questions?"
 Race: